Test your math strength against former pro-football player, John Urschel

 Do you have what it takes to go head-to-head with former pro-football player turned professional mathematician, John Urschel?
 Now is your chance to flex your mental muscles and find out.

-The Monday math challenges will tackle subjects from chess to cryptography -- things students are naturally interested in – and force students to explore the math behind them.
+Each problem tackles a subject from chess to cryptography -- things students are naturally interested in – and force students to explore the math behind them.
 John, who is currently pursuing his PhD in math at MIT, created each of the questions himself and wants to see students exercise their brains as they kick-off a new school year.
 John’s first problem looks for mathematics in one of his all-time favorite hobbies, chess.
 Let’s start the game clock!

 John Urschel, MIT mathematics PhD student and former NFL player